GCNs-Net: A Graph Convolutional Neural Network Approach for Decoding Time-resolved EEG Motor Imagery Signals: Materials and Methods

-Evaluated on the High Gamma Dataset, the $p$-values were both less than 0.05 ($p < 0.05$) when comparing the introduced method with the CNN-based methods (Schirrmeister \emph{et~al.} (2017)\cite{schirrmeister2017deep}) and the CP-MixedNet (Li \emph{et~al.} (2019)\cite{li2019channel}).
-The performance was statistically significantly different among the models.
-The GCNs-Net successfully predicts MI tasks with dominant performances (99.18\% maximum accuracy, and 96.24\% averaged accuracy).
-The $p$-value compared with the DAN approach (Tang \emph{et~al.} (2019)\cite{tang2020conditional}) was greater than 0.05 ($p > 0.05$).
-The performance of the two models was less different statistically, and both models already achieved very high performance.
-Last but not least, dominant classification accuracy has verified the robustness and effectiveness of our presented GCNs-Net.
+In~\reftab{Results Comparison-Different dataset}, we compare the classification performance of some representative works~\cite{schirrmeister2017deep, li2019channel, tang2020conditional} on the High Gamma Dataset.
+Evaluated on the High Gamma Dataset, the $p$-values are both less than 0.05 while comparing the introduced method with the CNNs-based methods~\cite{schirrmeister2017deep, li2019channel}.
+The performance is significantly different among the models.
+The GCNs-Net successfully predicts MI tasks with dominant performances,~\ie, 99.18\% maximum accuracy, and 96.24\% averaged accuracy.
+The $p$-value compared with the DAN approach~\cite{tang2020conditional} is greater than 0.05.
+The performance of the two models is statistically less different, and both models achieve competing performances.
+Last but not least, the dominant classification accuracy has verified the robustness and effectiveness of our presented GCNs-Net.